rorobig/grafana-operator/README.md

 // TODO(user): Add simple overview of use/purpose

 ## Description
-Grafana k8s operator to load in dashboards with CRD.
+Grafana k8s operator to load in dashboards with CRDs.

 ## Getting Started